 Resources for Healthcare Professionals

 A range of resources are also available from the HPRA website for prescribers and pharmacists.
 These resources include a HCP Guide; posters, patient information cards and shelf-markers for pharmacists and the risk acknowledgement form for prescribers.
-Further details of the Pregnancy Prevention Programme for prescribers can be found here.
-Details of the PPP for pharmacists can be found here.
+The guide for Healthcare professionals can also be downloaded on our website or can be accessed at the end of this page.

 Other measures introduced in Ireland to reduce the risks associated with Epilim